TemiAdejuwon/temi-data/project1.md

 ## King County Housing Sales

 **Project description:** This project was done to analyze Real Estate Data.
 The dataset includes information on over 20000 single family homes sold in King County, Washington between 2014 and 2015.
 It includes a variety of attributes such as number of bedrooms and bathrooms. square footage, condition and sale price.

+You can view a Live Demo of this project [here](https://public.tableau.com/app/profile/temiloluwa.adejuwon/viz/KingCountyHousingSales_17046167950620/KingCountyHouseSales).

 ### 1. Dataset used for the Analysis

 This is the dataset I used for this analysis.
 [King County Dataset ](/docs/HouseData.xlsx)